Pat Light: Amateur career

-The Minnesota Twins selected Light in the 28th round of the 2009 draft, but he went on to college instead.
-Attending Monmouth University, he went 14–14 with a 3.84 ERA and 196 strikeouts in 39 appearances from 2010 to 2012, ranking No. 53 on Baseball America's preseason Top 100 list of 2012 draft prospects.
-In the summer of 2010, Light was an NECBL All-Star, pitching for the Newport Gulls.
-In 2011, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
+The Minnesota Twins selected Light in the 28th round of the 2009 Major League Baseball draft, but he opted to attend Monmouth University, where he pitched from 2010 to 2012.
+He compiled a 14–14 record, 3.84 ERA, and 196 strikeouts across 39 appearances.
+He was ranked #53 on Baseball America’s preseason Top 100 list of 2012 draft prospects.

+In summer 2010, Light was named an All-Star in the New England Collegiate Baseball League (NECBL) while pitching for the Newport Gulls.
+In 2011, he played for the Chatham Anglers of the Cape Cod Baseball League.